UCSR – Undertake Confined Space Rescue

 Government-issued photo identification and a valid USI are required for course registration.

 Please read the AS/NZS 1715 Appendix B: Facial Seal of Respirators.
-You will not be able to meet competency if you do not comply with the requirements fo the standard.
+You will not be able to meet competency if you do not comply with the requirements of the standard.
 Please contact ERGT if you require further clarification.

 Structure & Assessment